openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 The Initiator and Responder can send information in EAD_3 and EAD_4 or in OSCORE messages in parallel with message_3 and message_4.
 This is possible because the Initiator knows that only the Responder with access to the CRED_PSK can decrypt the information.

-## Attacks

-EDHOC-PSK authentication method offers privacy and resistance to passive attacks but might be vulnerable to certain active attacks due to delayed authentication.

 ## Independence of Session Keys

 NIST mandates that that an ephemeral private key shall be used in exactly one key-establishment transaction (see Section 5.6.3.3 of {{SP-800-56A}}).
 This requirement is essential for preserving session key independence and ensuring forward secrecy.
 The EDHOC protocol complies with this NIST requirement.